genesys-samples/Architect_IVR_Data-Actions/content/_index.md

 The fact is, the issues for customers are echoed by the agents.
 The long hold time for a customer is derived by the long handle time of the agent.
 However, we can't look at the customer for hints as to why they're holding for so long, the emphasis immediately goes on the agent.

 With the right resources, an agent can make meaningful connections with their customers, well beyond asking for their account number and telling them their case status...
-The goal of part 1 of this 2 part workshop series is to show how we can utilize scripts to provide incredibly powerful tools to the agents with minimal effort.

-We will walk through a simple data source construction as well as an understanding of the scripting interface to introduce the basic concepts required to make more advanced scripts.
-We will move into custom script actions to showcase at a intermediate level how to we can use scripts to allow our agents to execute powerful functions.

 ### Prerequisites